Marcel Duchamp

 1960

-The contemplative life is interrupted when rising generation of American artists realize that Duchamp has found answers for many of their problems.
-Suddenly tributes come to him from all over the world.
-Retrospective shows of his works are organized in America and Europe.
+His semi-retirement is interrupted when the rising generation of artists come to him from all over the world.
+Retrospective exhibitions of his works are organized in America and Europe.

 1961